patrickfrey/mewa/doc/tutorial.md

 And many more.
 You can visit the [FAQ](faq.md) to get an idea, how to implement a richer language.
 You can dig into the main [example language1](example_language1.md) that implements most of the features missing here as examples.

-#### Remark
+## Improvements
+When reading through this article, I saw that I was acting against my advice.
+In both example languages, the ```context``` is passed as an argument in the tree traversal.
+The ```context``` would better be defined bound to its _scope_.
+This is a good example of not taking the code presented here literally.

-You should not consider the examples presented here as a code-base for your own compiler project.
+You should not consider the examples presented here as a code-base for your compiler project.
 The examples, together with the FAQ can help you planning your compiler project though.
 With a layout, you can do a much better job than me.
 I was cutting my way through the jungle with a machete.
 You have the overview.

 ## Conclusion
 We have seen how a very primitive compiler is written in _Lua_ using _Mewa_.